Grains, Noodles, Cereals

 Still some ready-made products will make your life a whole lot easier.
 I recommend:

-Ready-made Pasta: spagetti pasta, lasagne pasta, and macaroni - or whatever shapes your family is used to.- Store bought cereal:
+- Ready-made Corn (or Brown Rice) Pasta: spaghetti pasta, lasagne pasta, and macaroni – or whatever shapes your family is used to.